-Acquired in 1939, the historic John Farson House, known as "Pleasant Home", is a National Historic Landmark designed in 1897 by architect George W. Maher.
+Acquired in 1939, the historic John Farson House, known as "Pleasant Home", is a National Historic Landmark designed in 1897, by architect George W. Maher.
 Outbuildings on the attendant grounds were subsequently razed and Mills Park has been maintained as open space for many years.
 Pleasant Home was used for decades as a community center and is now also rented out to the public for events.
 The Pleasant Home Foundation offices are located in the home.
-Additionally, since the 1960s, the museum and offices of the Historical Society of Oak Park and River Forest have been located in the home.
 The organizations provide daily tours (free on Fridays) and educational programming for the community.